ARM Indexes Drive ARM Mortgage Rates

 However, you may end up keeping the house longer than you expect, and the future movements of the interest rate should be considered.
 Know where your payment could go in Year Six of a 5/1 ARM in case you need to actually pay it.

 In that case, a loan with a two percent cap on the initial adjustment could be a much better deal than one with a three percent initial adjustment cap.

 Current ARM rates are a bargain, with some indexes very near their historic lows.
-However, in a rising rate environment, it's important to choose an ARM that offers some degree of future safety in addition to a low interest rate today.Click to see today's rates (Sep 24th, 2017)
+However, in a rising rate environment, it’s important to choose an ARM that offers some degree of future safety in addition to a low interest rate today.Verify your new rate (Sep 22nd, 2019)